 on your home.
 While that extra work is evident when you look at properties that include additions, it can be hard leading a normal life in the

 middle of a construction site.
 We'll help you figure out ways to minimize

 interruptions to the daily routine of you and your family.

 Look to this series for all the information you need when putting an addition

 onto your home.
 We cover all angles in order to help you make the best decisions possible.
-You could also consider speaking with a company like Rental Rebate about possible home renovation rebates for owners.
+You could also consider speaking with a company such as Rental Rebate about possible rebates for home owners.
 Save yourself some money!